Color Cast of Brick or Stone

 Continue Choosing Your Brick Exterior Scheme

 Selecting an exterior color scheme for brick or partially brick homes begins by looking at the bricks to see their actual color.
-Your first thought might be that the color of your brick is merely red but look closer.
-Your brick can have a cast of another color or might be closer to pink or brown than red.
-Bricks come in a wide variety of styles, but most will have one of the six most common color casts.
+Your first thought might be that the color of your brick is merely red, but look closer.
+Your brick can have a cast of another color or be closer to pink or brown than red.
+Bricks come in various styles, but most will have one of the six most common color casts.

 Most brickwork has one of the above — red, tan/buff, white/cream, pink, gray, brown, or black.
 These are the colors that you usually see on residential exteriors.
-Within each color group, you will see bricks predominantly in that color or has a cast of that color.
-The color and the color cast need to be determined to select the best color scheme.
+Within each color group, you will see bricks predominantly in that color or have a cast of that color.
+Determine the color and the color cast to select the best color scheme.

 Brickwork with a Red Color Cast

-Red Brick Home Exterior Color Schemes with Bellaforté Slate Gray roof
+Red Brick Home Exterior Color Schemes with Province Slate Gray roof

 There are many colors and types of brick, but the most popular by far is red.
 This classic, all-American look has a timeless appeal.
-Your red bricks play the lead role in the color palette, whether they have clean, straight lines to rustic uneven edges.
+Your red bricks play the lead role in the color palette, whether they have clean, straight lines or rustic, uneven edges.
 Looking for inspiration for your brick home?
-See “Five of Our favorite Red Brick Home Exterior Color Schemes.
+See “Five of Our favorite Red Brick Home Exterior Color Schemes.”

 Brickwork with a Pink Color Cast